 How to Keep Employee Recognition From Creating Entitled Employees

-You Can Provide Recognition in a Way That Does Not Produce Entitled Employees
+Provide Recognition in a Way That Does Not Produce Entitled Employees

 He said it was the first recognition he had ever received that was totally unexpected.
 He said the unexpectedness of the gift had heightened the value to him and he uses the lunch box every day.